clinicedc/edc-next-appointment/README.rst

 Base classes for managing next appointment CRF at each timepoint

-Declare in your app as a longitudinal model.
+Declare in your app as a longitudinal model / CRF.

 For example: